Are you afraid of sharing your story?

 It’s about what people will think of me.
 What will happen to me.
 But when I shift the focus to you, my reader, I start thinking of what will help you the most.

-And sometimes the answer is not to share my story, but to do something else.
 So turn the spotlight on the people you help.
-Ask yourself what will help them move forward, and you’ll know what to do.
+Ask yourself what will help them move forward, and you’ll know where to start.

 Embrace your story, because it is who you are.

-We seem to have this tendency to want to be someone we’re not, but we are who we are.
+We seem to have this tendency of wanting to be someone we’re not, but we are who we are.
 You have to use the cards you’ve been dealt.

 When you accept that, you become less serious about sharing your faults.